aj-kivimaki/jpx/QUICKSTART.md

 - Copy project URL and anon key into package `.env.local` files.

 For contribution guidelines, branch strategy, and code style, see `CONTRIBUTING.md`.

+## CI notes

+- The CI pipeline builds the internal packages that apps depend on before building the apps themselves.
+Specifically, `packages/shared` (type declarations) and `packages/ui` are built prior to `packages/frontend` and `packages/admin-panel` so that any type or packaging issues in the shared/ui packages are surfaced early.
+- When running checks locally you can reproduce the CI order as listed above.

+This helps catch issues where apps import bare package names (`shared`/`ui`) that must resolve to built artifacts in CI.